TomDuchene/unity-git-locks/README.md

 Multi-selection and folder selection are supported, provided that the files in the selection are all lockable / all unlockable.

+In the project window, you can also show the file's git history, in a terminal (default) or in a browser (configurable through the settings).

 ### Lock icons

 Lock icons are displayed on all locked files and folders in the Git locks, Project, and Hierarchy windows.
 They can be clicked to obtain information on their status and unlock them directly (if they are yours).